Do You Have a DUI And Are Unsure What To Do After Your DUI

 - Make sure not to just pick the first one you meet.
 The first may be the best, but meet with at least two to give you a baseline to measure against.

-After a DUI, the police officer submits a copy of the notice of suspension or revocation of your license to the DMV.
+After DUI, police officers submits a copy of the notice of suspension or revocation of your license to the DMV.
 The DMV reviews the case and determines whether to uphold the officer’s actions.
-If the DMV upholds the officer’s decision and you are unable to regain your license through a hearing, a DUI attorney may be able to negotiate with the court to return it as part of a plea bargain.
+If the DMV upholds the officer’s decision and you are unable to regain your license through a hearing.
+A DUI attorney may be able to negotiate with the court to return it as part of a plea bargain.

-This, along with the frequent reduction of fees that DUI lawyers are able to obtain, makes the added expense of his or her services well worth the investment.
+Along with the frequent reduction of fees that DUI lawyers are able to obtain.
+It makes the added expense of their services well worth the investment.

-If you are facing DUI charges, chances are that no matter how long you’ve been dealing with them, you are ready to be done.
-A DUI attorney knows the ins and outs and can guide you quickly through the process.
+Facing DUI charges, chances are no matter how long it has been dealing with them, your ready to be done.
+An experienced DUI attorney in your state, city, or county knows the ins and outs and can guide you quickly through the process.
 If you have a DUI, an attorney at your side will be an invaluable asset.